election-futures-dev/metamask-login-front-logic/README.md

 # Metamask-login-front-logic

-Frontend-logics that are intended to be used to implement metamask-login functionality.
+Frontend-logics that implements functionalities required in metamask-auth-flow.

 ## Publish
 ```bash